giantswarm/rfc/single-registry-architecture/README.md

    accept that some customers might want us to configure `containerd` to use their Docker Hub credentials to avoid rate limiting.
 How do we do that?

-1. How too reconfigure existing and future nodes to use the cache as a basic registry and upstream ACR as a backup registry for our images?
+1. How to reconfigure existing and future nodes to use the cache as a basic registry and upstream ACR as a backup registry for our images?

    We have to reconfigure existing MCs and WCs, but also future ones.
 We have to track and check all the configuration